 We do not owe the EU any money as a Brexit divorce bill.
-That is the conclusion that Martin Howe QC, Chairman of Lawyers for Britain, and Charlie Elphicke MP have come to after an exhaustive analysis (click to download report) of the claims the EU Commission sent to the British Government in June.
+That is the conclusion that Martin Howe QC, Chairman of Lawyers for Britain, and Charlie Elphicke MP have come to after an exhaustive analysis (click to download full report) of the claims the EU Commission sent to the British Government in June.
 The Government would, therefore, be right to stand firm and not be blackmailed into a multi-billion pound divorce bill.
 Particularly as it transpires that the legal position is that the EU owes us €10 billion.

 The European Commission’s negotiating guidelines state that any financial settlement between the UK and the EU should respect in full the financial obligations resulting from the whole period of our membership.
 The EU’s approach clearly represents the most extensive possible claim it can make.

 The EU’s main claim appears to be that the UK is obliged to contribute to the EU’s budget for a period of roughly two years after withdrawal.
 This claim is without merit as a matter of international law.
 The EU’s “Own Resources Decision” and its “Multiannual Financial Framework” are legally subordinate to the EU treaties.
 They have no binding force in law independently of the treaties.
 Therefore they cease to impose any legal obligation on the date when the Treaties themselves cease to apply to the UK – on March 29 2019.

 The EU’s second claim relates to the large deficit of its staff pension scheme.
 The UK could not be liable for a share of that without having a claim on a corresponding share of EU assets.
 Yet there is no general practice in international law of States making or receiving balancing payments representing the net assets or liabilities of an international organisation when they join or withdraw.
 No such balancing payments were made when Member States joined the EU.
 It is therefore difficult to see any credible basis upon which the UK is obliged to make any net payment when it leaves.